Richard Dalla-Riva: Early life

+Career

 In 2000, Dalla-Riva began to take an active political role, becoming chairman of the Liberal Party's electorate council for East Yarra Province.
 His active role was rewarded when he won Liberal pre-selection to contest the seat at the 2002 election.
 He was elected amidst a major swing against the Liberal Party, with the loss of many seats across the state.
 Dalla-Riva was appointed Shadow Minister for the corrections portfolio, covering the state's prison system.
 In January 2004, Dalla-Riva was given the additional portfolio of scrutiny of government, replacing David Davis, who had been recently promoted.
 This saw Dalla-Riva handed the responsibility of investigating government mismanagement and playing a major role in the opposition's attacks on the government.

 Dalla-Riva was re-appointed in 2007 to the Shadow Cabinet as Shadow Minister for Community Development, Innovation and Freedom of Information.
 In February 2008, Dalla-Riva was promoted and allocated the positions of Shadow Minister for Industry and State Development, Shadow Minister for Major Projects and Freedom of Information.

 Dalla-Riva held various roles in the Shadow Cabinet.
 Since being elected to Parliament in 2002 until the election win 2010, Dalla-Riva held seven shadow ministerial positions.
 These included: Shadow Minister for Manufacturing and Export December 2005 – February 2007.
 Shadow Minister for Scrutiny of Government, May 2006 – February 2007, Shadow Minister for Community Development and Shadow Minister for Innovation August 2007 – February 2008, Shadow Minister for Freedom of Information August 2007 – November 2009, Shadow Minister for Industry and State Development and Shadow Minister for Major Projects February 2008 – December 2010.

 Dalla-Riva was also the Liberal Party's representative on the Victorian Health Promotion Foundation (VicHealth) for the period 24 September 2007 – 23 September 2010, a statutory authority with an independent chair and board of governance with vast experience in health, sport, the arts, research and communication, working in partnership with organisations, communities and individuals to promote good health.